ICHEC/QNLP/Build.md

 ##### Interactive Job
 An interactive job can be used to run any of the versions of the application; C++, Python batch submission, or Python interactive.
 However, it becomes very useful when combined with using Jupyter notebooks.

-Sample workflows by using Jupyter notebooks are provided in `intel-qnlp/modules/py/nb`.
+Sample workflows which use Jupyter notebooks are provided in `intel-qnlp/modules/py/nb`.
 Allocate an interactive job on your cluster.
 For Slurm this can be done by executing

 ```
 srun -p <JOB-QUEUE> -N <NUM-NODES> -A <ACCOUNT-ID> -t <TIME-DAYS:HOURS:MINS:SECS> --pty bash
 ```

 If you have an interactive GUI interface for your cluster (using VNC for example), you can run your Jupyter notebooks interactively.
 Alternatively, the interactive jobs run very well on a local machine, although the scaling of the problem size is then limited.

 # Build steps for `intel-qnlp` on MacOS Mojave WIP